pwillia7/mandalamaker/README.md

 # Mandala Maker

-This Python script, termed as "Mandala Maker," is designed to create and export Arab-inspired geometric patterns.
-These patterns are intricate and based on Islamic geometric design principles, suitable for various artistic and design applications, including laser cutting.
+This Python script, known as "Mandala Maker," is designed to create and export intricate Arab-inspired geometric patterns.
+These patterns adhere to Islamic geometric design principles and are suitable for artistic and design applications such as laser cutting.

 ## Features

-- Randomized generation of complex geometric patterns.
+- Generates complex geometric patterns with random variations.
-- Export functionality for patterns as SVG files.
+- Exports patterns as SVG files with organized folder structure.
-- Adjustable parameters for pattern complexity and aesthetics.
+- Customizable pattern complexity and color aesthetics.

 ## Screenshot

 ![Generated Mandala Pattern](screen.png)

+## Folder Structure

+- `/mandala_generation_timestamp/` - Contains all outputs from a single generation session.
+  - `/layers/` - Individual SVG files for each layer.
+  - `/color_layers/` - SVG files grouped by color.
+  - `mandala_full_timestamp.svg` - A single SVG file with the full pattern.

 ## Usage

-Run the script to generate an initial pattern.
-Interact with the 'Generate' button to create new patterns, and use the 'Save SVGs' button to export the generated patterns into SVG format for each layer.
+Run the script to display an initial pattern.
+Use the 'Generate' button to create a new pattern, and the 'Save SVGs' button to save the pattern layers as SVG files.

 ## Requirements